How Much Should Stage (Progress) Payments Be

 - Meets the building regulations

-Whatever happens do not pay any money in advance.
+Whatever happens do not pay any money in advance of when the contract requires it.

-For more information about when Progess Payments are made see Construction Stages
+For more information about when Progress Payments are made see Construction Stages

 For similar posts see this link: Contract Documents